All Episodes

 Why are you bringing in this person?

-Like of course they're not gonna do anything.
+Like, they're not going to do anything.

-It may have been Saudi Arabia just came in.
+Saudi Arabia just came in.

-Saudi Arabia as well.
+Saudi Arabia as well?

 Yeah.